Accenture/mercury/docs/guides/CHAPTER-4.md

 Before you build this application, you should follow the README in the top level project to build the Mercury libraries (platform-core, rest-core, rest-spring, kafka-connector, hazelcast-connector).

-If you use the Event Node "platform-in-box" for dev and test, you can simply build the Event Node and run it in a command terminal.

 Then you can build this helper app and run with:
 ```
 java -Dcloud.connector=event.node target/rest-automation...jar